codeWace/newtons-lab-escape/README.md

 ## Learn Physics by Playing!

-Made with code, curiosity, and a pixelated dinosaur.
+Made with code, and curiosity.